BenIsenstein/pgonrails/README.md

 My longterm vision is to make PG On Rails *the best strategy for bootstrapping, building and self-hosting Supabase projects, on the Railway platform and beyond.*

+## Get Started

+Setup environment and volumes

+`./setup.sh`

+Run the app locally

+`docker compose up`

+Visit the supabase studio at http://localhost:8000

+Visit the frontend site in dev mode at http://localhost:5173

+Happy hacking!

 ## Features

 ### Sane and simple defaults